MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

    <figcaption></figcaption>
 </figure>

+## Servers
+Servers are dedicated devices that manage and provide services to other devices in the network, like central offices in a city that serve the residents.

 ## Ping
-When you connect to a network, you can test your connection by sending a small package to a remote host and receiving it back, which is like pinging another house in a city to see if it's reachable.
-And just like you can trace the path of your package sent between houses, you can use trace routing to see the path your data takes across the network.
+When you connect to a network, you can test your connection by sending a tiny package to a remote host and receiving it back.

 ## Packetization
 Packetization is a process of breaking up large blocks of data into smaller, more manageable chunks called packets.
-These packets are then transmitted over a network and reassembled at the receiving end.
-Think of packetization like packing a suitcase for a trip.
-Rather than trying to stuff all your belongings into one giant bag, it's easier to organize your items into smaller, more manageable packages.
-These packages can then be easily transported from one location to another, and unpacked when they arrive at their destination.
-Similarly, packetization allows data to be sent more efficiently over a network, reducing the chances of errors and ensuring that the data arrives at its destination intact.
+Think of packetization like in a trip, rather than trying to stuff all your belongings into one giant bag, it's easier to organize your items into smaller, more manageable packages.
+Similarly, packetization allows data to be sent more efficiently over a network, reducing the chances of errors.

 <figure style="float: none">
    <img